preames/llvm-auto-triage-corpus/README.rst

 The automated reducer can currently reduce the following types of failures:

-* Crashes and assertion failures on IR inputs.
+* Crashes and assertion failures.
 LLVM is compiled with assertions enabled.
-If the input IR triggers a crash in an llvm tool, this can be reduced.
+  If the input triggers a crash in a llvm tool, this can be reduced.
-* Miscompiles confirmed by alive on IR inputs.
-If alive is capable of reporting a miscompile with the example test, we can reduce the IR to the minimum which produces the miscompile.
+* Miscompiles confirmed by alive.
+If alive is capable of reporting a miscompile with the test input, we can reduce the input to the minimum which produces the miscompile.

 The automated reducer will reduce *any* failure seen in the test case.
 Since reducers are simply a sub-case of mutation fuzzers, this means that sometimes